ciwen3/Public/C++/Unquoted-Path-Vuln/README.md

 1. add loop to check for multiple pids
 2. other commands to check for installed unquoted path vulnerability
 3. add timestamp
+4. write all information to a log file